ad1tya-prasad/ad1tya-prasad/README.md

 - 💬 Ask me about: **What im working on!**

-- 💼 Curently Seeking Summer 2023 Internship Opportunities!
+- 💼 Currently Seeking Summer 2023 Internship Opportunities!

 #### 🤝 Connect with me